mfmcoin/mfmcoin/doc/README.md

-mFm coin Core
+MFMCoin Core
 =============

 Setup
 ---------------------
-mFm coin Core is the original mFm coin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of mFm coin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+MFMCoin Core is the original MFMCoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of MFMCoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download mFm coin Core, visit [mfmcoin.org](https://mfmcoin.org).
+To download MFMCoin Core, visit [MFMCoin.org](https://MFMCoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run mFm coin on your native platform.
+The following are some helpful notes on how to run MFMCoin on your native platform.

 ### Unix